Motivic spheres and the image of the Suslin--Hurewicz map: Introduction

-\begin{thmintro}[See Theorem \ref{thm:suslinsconjecturedegree5}] If $k$ is an infinite field having characteristic unequal to $2$ or $3$, then Suslin's conjecture holds in degree $5$ for any essentially smooth local $k$-algebra $A$, i.e., Suslin's Hurewicz map $K^Q_5(A) \to K^M_5(A)$ has image precisely $24 K^M_5(A)$. \end{thmintro}
+\begin{thmintro}[See Theorem~\ref{thm:suslinsconjecturedegree5}] If $k$ is an infinite field having characteristic unequal to $2$ or $3$, then Suslin's conjecture holds in degree $5$ for any essentially smooth local $k$-algebra $A$, i.e., the Suslin--Hurewicz map $K^Q_5(A) \to K^M_5(A)$ has image precisely $24 K^M_5(A)$. \end{thmintro}

-To establish this result, we connect Suslin's Hurewicz homomorphism with another map $\K^Q_n(F) \to \K^M_n(F)$ that naturally appears in computations involving $\aone$-homotopy sheaves of the general linear group defined in \cite{AsokFaselSpheres}.
-The main goal of Section \ref{s:suslinshurewiczmap} is to establish this comparison.
-These results rely on the techniques of \cite{AHW,AHWII} and recent work of Schlichting \cite{Schlichting}.
-Granted the comparison result, we may then reformulate Suslin's conjecture for general $n$ as a statement about the structure of $\aone$-homotopy sheaves of $BGL_n$ (see Theorem \ref{thm:suslinmorphismscoincide} for a precise statement).
+To establish Theorem~\ref{thmintro:suslinsconjecture}, we compare the Suslin--Hurewicz homomorphism with another map $K^Q_n(F) \to K^M_n(F)$ that naturally appeared in computations of $\aone$-homotopy sheaves of the general linear group \cite{AsokFaselSpheres}.
+The main goal of Section \ref{s:suslinshurewiczmap} is to establish this comparison, which is achieved in Theorem~\ref{thm:suslinmorphismscoincide}.
+The results rely on the techniques of \cite{AHW,AHWII}, building on ideas of F. Morel \cite{MField}, and recent work of Schlichting \cite{Schlichting} which allow us to interpret the $\aone$-homotopy computations in terms of homology of certain discrete simplicial groups (in brief, we analyze the effect of forcing the homology of the discrete general linear group to be $\aone$-invariant).
+Along the way, we establish some results about group homology that might be of independent interest, e.g., Theorem~\ref{thm:maintechnical}.

-Once reformulated in terms of $\aone$-homotopy sheaves, we establish Suslin's conjecture in degree $5$ by refining a key computation of \cite{AWW}.
+Granted the results mentioned in the preceding paragraph, Suslin's conjecture for general $n$ may be interpreted as a statement about the structure of $\aone$-homotopy sheaves of $BGL_n$.
+Once reformulated in terms of $\aone$-homotopy sheaves, we establish Suslin's conjecture in degree $5$ by showing that the relevant $\aone$-homotopy sheaf computation may be related to a computation of an unstable $\aone$-homotopy sheaf of a motivic sphere, refining a key computation of \cite{AWW}.
 In particular, we establish the following result, which is one of the main results of Section \ref{s:pi4refinement}.

-\begin{thmintro}[See Theorem \ref{thm:maincomputation}] If $k$ is a field that has characteristic unequal to $2$ or $3$, then there is a short exact sequence of the form
+\begin{thmintro}[See Theorem~\ref{thm:maincomputation}] If $k$ is a field that has characteristic unequal to $2$ or $3$, then there is a short exact sequence of the form

 \end{thmintro}